Age-of-Information with Information Source Diversity in an Energy Harvesting System: System Model and Problem Formulation

-In general, it is reasonable to assume that the sources with a higher value of success probability to deliver a fresh status update have a higher energy cost.
-Otherwise, a source which is both more costly and provides more recent state updates would never be used, and can safely be removed from the system model.
-We consider the following general functional choices to relate $p_i \in [0, 1]$ with $c_i$ (Fig. \ref{fig:cost_reliability}):
+It is reasonable to assume that the sources with higher probability to deliver a fresh status update have a higher energy cost.
+Otherwise, a source which is both more costly and provides more stale state updates would never be used, and can safely be removed from the system model.

-where $k_{sub}$, $k_{lin}$, and $k_{sup}$ are chosen such that the average system parameters of age distribution ($p = \gamma_i$) is the same.
-Once again, we would like to emphasize that our model and solution tools apply to arbitrary cost and age distributions, and these choices are made just to be able to observe the impact of three possible dependencies on the performance.
-Based on our analysis, the choice of the specific function is less important compared to its characteristics in terms of concavity/convexity.